GPA and GMC Insurance: Explained

 All round wellness benefits

-GPA insurance, also known as Group Personal Accident insurance, provides coverage for accidental injuries or death.
-It is typically offered to groups of individuals, such as employees or members of an organization.
-Key features of GPA insurance include coverage for accidental injuries, death benefits, worldwide coverage, and additional benefits like hospitalization coverage and medical expense reimbursement.
+GPA insurance, also known as Group Personal Accident insurance, covers accidental injuries or death.
+It's often provided to groups such as employees.
+GPA insurance policy offers worldwide protection, death benefits, and additional features like hospitalization and reimbursement for medical expenses.

 Group Health Insurance Premium Calculator